 In 2019, the feature film ‘Scott and Sid’, one of many feature films recorded on location by Neil, won ‘Best British Film’ at the National Film Awards.
 He was awarded a prestigious Royal Television Society ‘Best Production Craft Skills’ award for his Sound Design and Re-recording skills in 2010, he is a past multiple winner for sound design from the New York and Los Angeles Festivals and he has amassed over 700 individual IMDb credits across more than 100 separate titles.

-Under the ‘Dr. Neil Hillman’ banner, his Consultancy practice aids clients such as equipment manufacturers and systems suppliers in the product design, development and application stages of their new products; as well as advising end-users on creating more efficient workflow through the integration of new technology into existing production arrangements.
+Under the ‘Dr. Neil Hillman’ banner, his Consultancy practice aids a diverse range of clients including film and television Producers with viability and budgeting analysis for below-the-line shooting and post-production costs, or equipment manufacturers and systems suppliers at the product design, development and application stages of new industry products; as well as advising end-users on creating more efficient workflow through the integration of new technology into their existing production or post-production arrangements.

 Neil Hillman is not just a highly-experienced practitioner, but additionally he is an academic, an author and a speaker.
 His PhD concerning emotion in sound design was completed within the University of York’s Department of Theatre, Film and Television, presenting a thesis entitled ‘A new sound mixing framework for enhanced emotive sound design within contemporary moving-picture audio production and post-production.’